What is Journyx Doing about Data Security?

 1. We are SOC Compliant

 The security and integrity of the data in their Journyx systems is critical to our customers.
 That’s why Journyx complies with the relevant SOC standards for internal controls.
-We undergo an SSAE 16 Type II assessment annually, and require appropriate industry-standard audits of our co-location partners.
+Our office operations undergo an SOC 1 SSAE 18 Type II assessment annually.
+Our data center infrastructure on Amazon Web Services (AWS) complies with all relevant industry standards, including SOC 2, ISO, and others.
 In this way, we meet the same high standards our customers hold for their own data security and integrity controls.

 2. Reliable Data Center

 When a customer chooses the cloud option, Journyx creates a separate and exclusive installation of our software for the customer.
-The installation is then stored on dedicated servers hosted across two Amazon Web Services (AWS) regions.
-These regions are located in separate geographical locations within the contiguous United States.
+The installation is then stored on dedicated servers hosted across two AWS regions.
+These regions are in separate geographical locations within the contiguous United States.
 Additionally, Journyx has servers located in various data centers (availability zones) within each region for fault tolerance and high availability.
 Only authorized Journyx staff can access and manage our cloud operations.

 How reliable is AWS